etlapale/emilien/rst/code/bibgen.rst

 ------------
 In addition to a standard Python 3 installation, ``bibgen`` requires the citeproc-py_ library to be available (support for CSL, JSON and minimalist BibTeX databases).
+Currently, the git version of citeproc-py_ avalaible on github is supported, version 0.1.0 is not.
 Additionally, the following optional libraries may be useful:

 bibtexparser_